nuprl/hopl-s2017/README.md

-hopl-s2017
+History of Programming Languages, Spring '17 Edition
 ===

-Class repository for History of Programming Languages, Spring 2017.
+This repository is for supplemental material.
+The course web page lists the schedule and the links to the presented theme papers.

 #### Course webpage